amcpherson/remixt/README.md

 * `minor_readcount`
 * `major_is_allele_a`

 The `chromosome`, `start` and `end` columns define the segment.
 The `readcount` column is the total reads contained within the segment, and `major_readcount` and `minor_readcount` are the total allele specific reads contained within the segment and only include the reads that can be counted as one allele vs the other using heterozygous SNPs.
 The length is the segment length scaled by a factor that takes into account mappability and GC content.
-The `major_is_allele_a` column is useful if you have run demix on multiple samples from the same individual.
+The `major_is_allele_a` column is useful if you have run ReMixT on multiple samples from the same individual.
 This column is a binary indicator and will tell you if the major allele from one sample is the same as the major allele from another sample.

 ### Output File Formats